isabella232/azureml-previews/previews/compare-runs/README.md

 ![alt text](./media/1.png)

-2. Choose the experiment that contains the runs you would like to compare or if the runs are across different expeirments select the `All runs tab`.
+2. Choose the experiment that contains the runs you would like to compare or if the runs are across different experiments select the `All runs tab`.

 ![alt text](./media/2.png)